-The Division has a strong clinical base and provides integrated and decentralized nephrology care throughout Vancouver Coastal Health, including Richmond, North Vancouver and coastal areas, and even as far north as the Yukon Territory, including strong working collaborations with all the Regional Health Authorities in the province.
-The Division has an important role in the UBC undergraduate medical curriculum, has a mature nephrology postgraduate training program, and participates in the Experimental Medicine and Clinical Investigator programs of the Department of Medicine.
-The Postgraduate Nephrology program includes core Nephrology Trainees, Advanced Nephrology Trainees, Home Therapy Trainees, Transplant Fellows and International Society of Nephrology Fellows, as well as collaborative Research and Administrative fellows co-managed with the BC Renal Agency.
+The Division has a strong clinical base and provides integrated and decentralized nephrology care throughout the Province.
+DON has an important role in the UBC undergraduate medical curriculum, a mature nephrology postgraduate training program, offering both core nephrology training and additional post core training, and participates in the Experimental Medicine and Clinical Investigator programs of the Department of Medicine.

 Clinical Services

-The BC Provincial Renal Agency (BCPRA) coordinates the development and integration of renal services, funding, establishment of standards and guidelines, and works in collaboration with each of the health authorities to ensure equal access to care for all patients living with kidney disease.
-The BC Transplant Society coordinates the funding and oversight of renal and other solid organ transplant services and the retrieval of cadaveric organs and tissues.
+The organization, BC l Renal (BCR) coordinates the development and integration of renal services, funding, establishment of standards and guidelines, and works in collaboration with each of the health authorities to ensure equal access to care for all patients living with kidney disease.
+BC Transplant coordinates the funding and oversight of renal and other solid organ transplant services and the retrieval of cadaveric organs and tissues.
 A strategic partnership between the 2 organizations was developed in 2011, under the direction of the Provincial Health Services Authority (PHSA).

 Service to Community